HasnainKousar/assignment1/readme.md

 8. cat : a linux command used to view the content of a file.
 Ex:  username:~/assignment1$ cat readme.md
 This will show the content of the readme.md file

+9. git init : a git command to initialize the current directory as a Git repository.
+Ex: username:~/assignment1$ git init
+This will initialize assignment1 as a Git repository